 apt install libcurl4-nss-dev

 With Redhat Linux and CentOS Linux derivatives, you use

-packages.
+yum to install packages.
 Install the command-line tool with:

 yum install curl